andresaliba/short-track-upgrades-Portfolio/App/README.md

-# Boilerplate for PROG3017 Full Stack Programming with Express Server and MongoDB
+# Full Stack Programming with Express Server and Mongoose

-This project folder contains the React client side and the Express Server side with MondoDB
+This project folder contains the React client side and the Express Server side with Mongoose

 ## Available Scripts